tinyvision-ai-inc/pico-ice-sdk/example/pico-ssram/README.md

 SSRAM DMA example
 ================
 This example shows you how to use a DMA to write and read the SPI SSRAM on the board.
 It uses an instance of the SPI to do this.
+Thanks to z80 for most of the code in this example.

 Repo setup
 ==========